Fiskie/unnamed-twig-intellij-plugin/README.md

 ## Differences with the official plugin

 * Code style is extended from the current HTML code style settings.
+This means your indents will be determined by the HTML indent settings.

 ## TODO